David Smith (racing driver)

-David Smith (born March 28, 1950) is a Canadian professional stock car racing driver who last competed full-time in the ARCA Menards Series West, driving the No. 05 Toyota for Shockwave Motorsports.
+David Smith (born March 28, 1950) is a Canadian professional stock car racing driver who currently competes full-time in the ARCA Menards Series West, driving the No. 05 Toyota for Shockwave Motorsports.

 Racing career

 Smith would work in NASCAR in the 1970s as a chassis builder for multiple teams and owners like Ralph Moody, Gary Kershaw, Roy Smith, and Hershel McGriff, a job he would retain for a further twenty years.

 In 2011, Smith was inducted into the Victoria Auto Racing Hall of Fame.

-From 2017 to 2019, Smith would compete in various Trans-Am West Coast Championship events, finishing third in the standings in 2018 after running five of the six events schedule that year.
+From 2017 to 2019, Smith would compete in various Trans-Am West Coast Championship events, finishing third in the standings in 2018 after running five of the six events on the schedule that year.